 - Widows, in particular, are very dependent on Social Security.

 II.
 Financial risks retirees face in late life

-Rising life expectancy means many more Americans will reach very old ages.
+Rising life expectancy means many more Americans will reach very old age.
 While longer lives are undeniably positive, they also mean more people will face late-life financial risks for which they may be unprepared.
-These late-life risks include high out-of pocket medical expenses, an increased possibility of financial mistakes due to declining cognitive abilities, and the specter of widowhood.
+These late-life risks include high out-of-pocket medical expenses, an increased possibility of financial mistakes due to declining cognitive abilities, and the specter of widowhood.

 The takeaway seems to be that, so far, these risks adversely affect some retirees severely, but this outcome may not be that common.
-However, in the future, a growing number may experience such an outcome.
+However, a growing number may experience such an outcome in the future.
 The silver lining is these risks can all be addressed largely through appropriate risk management techniques.

 1 ACTION FOR YOU